 - Explore a starter set of counter-intuitive skills and techniques to re-instate and sustain well-being for the person with dementia

-This introductory session is designed for mixed audiences of professionals from all walks of life; attendees may also include family carers across the generations and their friends.
+This introductory session is designed for mixed audiences of professionals from all walks of life.

-A basic understanding of the SPECAL approach to dementia management, as outlined in this session, will enable anyone involved with the care of a person with dementia to bring about an immediate improvement in the quality of life not only of the person with dementia but also all others concerned with their care.
+A basic understanding of the SPECAL approach to dementia management, as outlined in this session, will enable anyone coming into contact with a person with dementia to bring about an immediate improvement in the quality of life not only of the person with dementia but also all others concerned with their care.

 Professionals wishing to explore the SPECAL method in more detail are invited to discuss the Contented Dementia Trust’s Professional Accreditation Pathway and its associated training programme on completion of this introductory presentation of the basic SPECAL theory.